Mileena28/Mileena28.github.io/_posts/2025-06-22-when-everything-you-knew-was-a-lie.md

 Sometimes a story arrives in your inbox that makes you stop everything.
 That makes you close your laptop and sit in silence because the weight of someone's truth deserves that kind of reverence.

-When I put out my call for stories—when I promised that every voice would be heard, that every experience mattered—I thought I knew what might come back.
+When I put out my call for stories, when I promised that every voice would be heard, that every experience mattered, I thought I knew what might come back.
 I was wrong.
 This person, this fellow traveler who left everything behind for truth, handed me their story like a broken bird.
 Carefully.
 Trusting me not to drop it.

 > *"You want an ex-Jehovah's Witness story?"* they asked.